zihuaye/3xsd/README.md

   (commonly 1-2 times) outperforming.(v)(Test link like above)

   Update:
-  And an encrypted UDT tunnel with AES-CBC/CFB will has 50% performance decrease(because of the iv doubled transfer data).
+  And an encrypted UDT tunnel with AES-CBC/CFB will has 50% performance decrease(because the method itself processes doubled size of data, and extra iv/padding data transfer).
   Now with a Blowfish-CTR method, tunnel data transfer performance is closed to raw non-encrypt tunnel.
 I believe that with an INTEL AES-NI supported CPU(like XEON E3-1240/1270), AES-CTR can also do it.